 Illinois – Chicago Lakefront Trail & Navy Pier

-Chicago’s pet friendly Lakefront Trail runs for 18 miles along the spectacular shore of Lake Michigan, connecting vibrant neighborhoods, expansive parks, popular beaches, and famous attractions like Navy Pier, Buckingham Fountain, and Soldier Field.
-It’s fun to pick a section and make a day of it with your pet!
+Chicago’s pet friendly Lakefront Trail runs for 18 miles along the spectacular shore of Lake Michigan.
+Connecting vibrant neighborhoods, expansive parks, popular beaches, and famous attractions like Navy Pier, Buckingham Fountain, and Soldier Field, it’s fun to choose a section and spend a day exploring it with your pet!

 Indiana – Indiana Dunes National Park